starswap/WebsiteChangeAlert/README.md

 0. [Fix up the code to make it more maintainable]
 1. Support different time periods to check on.
-2. Support apps rendered with client side JS such as React, by running JS in jalied sandbox
+2. ~~Support apps rendered with client side JS such as React, by running scripts inside Chrome~~✔️
 3. Support conditional triggers so a new internship only causes an alert if it's in the UK, for example.
-4. Allow users to login and save their details in order to save time when setting up alerts.
+4. Allow users to login and save their details in order to save time when setting up alerts, and so there isn't a single password for all.
 5. Allow users to delete alerts once they are setup (without needing to delve into the DB!).
 6. Reduce the likelihood of emails going to Junk
 7. Add a section detailing recent use cases of the app (not hard-coded), updating every time a user creates a new trigger.